KikeVen/python911/_posts/2019-9-22-langue-processing-10.md

 At the top of our script we write `import`, followed by the module name.

-There are a few ways to import modules into our own programs, bellow are two examples.
+There are a few ways to import modules into our own programs, below are two examples.

 ```python
 import <module>